Ranelan/Ranelan/README.md

 - 🛠️ I love bridging creativity and logic through code
 - 🚀 Always curious to learn new technologies and best practices
 - 🤝 Enjoy collaborating on team projects and open-source initiatives
-- ⚽ Soccer enthusiast and team player—on and off the field!
+- ⚽ Soccer enthusiast and team player, on and off the field!

 ---